sgladkoff/goldpan-ru/docs/interpretisto.md

 ![interpretisto_enter](interpretisto_enter.png)

-1. Enter the Interpretisto link you've been provided in your web browser to access your session.
+1. Enter the Interpretisto link you've been provided in your web browser to access your conference.
 2. Alternatively, visit http://interpretisto.logrusglobal.com to enter your conference code and press the **Join Conference** button.

 ## Available Functions, Inputs and Outputs